archimboldii/archimboldii.github.io/_posts/2020-09-16-winter-sleep.md

 tags: scratchpad
 ---

-[Winter Sleep](https://en.wikipedia.org/wiki/Winter_Sleep_(film)) is one of best movies I have ever seen, and there’s a  scene where the wife gives a monologue to her husband that I can’t stop thinking about:
+[Winter Sleep](https://en.wikipedia.org/wiki/Winter_Sleep_(film)) is one of best movies I have ever seen.
+This monologue from wife to husband made it for me:

 > “You're actually a well-educated, honest, fair and conscientious man.
 Generally you are like that.
 I won't deny it.
 >